Explore the Western Cape

 CapeNature manages 47 nature reserves of which 27 is open to the public.

 Most reserves offer overnight accommodation and/or camping.
-Conveniently situated throughout the Western Cape, CapeNature reserves are diverse and offers a wide range of preferred holiday activities and accommodation.
+Conveniently situated throughout the Western Cape, CapeNature reserves are diverse and offer a wide range of preferred holiday activities and accommodation.
 Activities include day hikes, multi-day trails, mountain biking, fishing, canoeing, kloofing, rock climbing, 4x4ing, whale-watching, bird-watching, horse-riding, donkey-carting.

 You are sure to find a national park close to you:

 - Agulhas National Park

 - Karoo National Park